Did You Know?

 Did you know The Third Ecumenical Council convened in the Church of the Virgin Mary?
 The same church is also known as one of the seven churches of the Apocalypse?

-Did you know one of the seven wonders of the antiquity, Temple of Artemis, is at Ephesus?
+Did you know one of the seven wonders of antiquity, the Temple of Artemis, is at Ephesus?

 Did you know one of the seven wonders of the world is believed to be rebuilt 7 times?